Return

 concert was a sellout.
 It was held in a

-playing Cliff Richard’s It’s So Funny and he also began to have trouble
+was heard playing Cliff Richard’s It’s So Funny and he also began to

-was the opening act and during their own brief soundcheck, their guitarist
+Progressive band 805 was the opening act and during their own brief

-the very beginning of the tour, there were also a few other problems, such as
+of the tour, there were also a few other problems, such as band members

-band members forgetting some lyrics or missing the odd instrumental line, but
+forgetting some lyrics or missing the odd instrumental line, but they just

-they just looked at each other and laughed.
+looked at each other and laughed.
+GG was

-GG was quite popular in this area of New York State and the crowd loved
+quite popular in this area of New York State and the

 three encores, although this remains unconfirmed.
 Before playing one of these encores, Number

-as the Poughkeepsie show was not set to happen until May 23, when it was
+mistaken, as the Poughkeepsie show was not set to happen until May 23, when it

 Rensselaer ad May 7, 1980